martinrotter/rssguard/docs/source/downloads.md

 ```

 ## Installation
-### Windows
-On Windows, there are several ways to install RSS Guard:
-* Portable-style `7z` [packages](https://github.com/martinrotter/rssguard/releases).
-Simply download and unpack them.
-* [Installers](https://github.com/martinrotter/rssguard/releases) created with [NSIS](https://nsis.sourceforge.io/Main_Page).
-These are self-contained and are the recommended option for most users.
-They support normal upgrades and clean uninstallation, while still letting you keep your data if you want.
-* Packages created with [Chocolatey](https://community.chocolatey.org/packages/rssguard).
-These are convenient, but unofficial.

 ```{note}
 Official RSS Guard Windows packages come in several flavors.
 The package name tells you what it contains:
 * `web` - uses the Qt WebEngine-based article and web viewer.
 This is the most feature-complete viewer and behaves most like a regular browser.